RoleModel/optics/docs/components/button/button.md

 ## Custom Button

-If your application needs a new custom button, you can add it by creating a button class like `.btn-something`, defining how it behaves with the outline `.btn-something.btn--outline`, and defining how it behaves with the text `.btn-something.btn--text`.
+If your application needs a new custom button, you can add it by creating a button class like `.btn-something`, defining how it behaves with the outline `.btn-something.btn--outline`, and defining how it behaves with the no border `.btn-something.btn--no-border`.
 The other modifiers will automatically work with it.
 You can use `.btn-delete` as an example of how this would work.